Introduction and background

-Eligible partnerships of medical schools, HEE local offices and NHS organisations may apply for up to 8 ACFs and 4 CLs to support research in any of the themes listed above.
-For each research priority, successful partnerships are able to advertise their agreed competition post in up to 3 different GMC specialties.
-For example an ACF in the “Dementia” Theme many include geriatric medicine, old age psychiatry and neurology.
+Eligible partnerships of medical schools, HEE local offices and NHS organisations may apply for up to eight ACFs and four CLs to support research in any of the themes listed above.
+For each research priority, successful partnerships are able to advertise their agreed competition post in up to three different GMC specialties.
+For example an ACF in the Dementia Theme many include geriatric medicine, old age psychiatry and neurology.
 Candidates are selected on the basis of quality and fit with the research and training being proposed.

-Applications are assessed by an expert selection committee chaired by the NIHR Dean for Faculty Trainees and recommendations are made to the Department of Health Science, Research and Evidence Directorate.
+Applications are assessed by an expert selection committee chaired by the Dean of the NIHR Academy and recommendations are made to the Department of Health and Social Care Science, Research, and Evidence Directorate.

 Approval of Medical Posts

-In June each year, NIHR considers the overall allocation (formula and competition) of ACF and CL posts at its NIHR Dean for Faculty Trainees’ Advisory Panel to ensure the specialty spread being proposed will deliver a good balance of academic training across England.
-Following a funding decision by the Department of Health, partnerships are informed of their final allocation of formula and competition posts.
+In June each year, NIHR considers the overall allocation (formula and competition) of ACF and CL posts at its Dean of the NIHR Academy Advisory Panel to ensure the specialty spread being proposed will deliver a good balance of academic training across England.
+Following a funding decision by the Department of Health and Social Care, partnerships are informed of their final allocation of formula and competition posts.

-The NIHR submits details of the allocation to the HEE Central Workforce Planning team who informs NIHR of any potential pressures in relation to workforce planning.
+The NIHR submits details of the allocation to the HEE Central Workforce Planning team, which informs NIHR of any potential pressures in relation to workforce planning.
 Where pressures exist, NIHR may liaise with partnerships and lead Postgraduate Deans to explore the possibility of adjusting the profile of posts.

 Clinical academic posts that are not funded by the NIHR should be subject to the same permissions outlined above, with Postgraduate Deans liaising with HEE Central Workforce Planning where necessary.